Image source: Bigstock

 Research carried out by Leyton emphasizes the importance of early life relationships with primary carers in relation to how likely a young person is to develop into a serial killer as it demonstrated that those individuals who become serial killers are much more likely to have been adopted compared to their non-serial killing contemporaries.

 THE IMPORTANCE OF THE INCIPIENT SERIAL KILLER’S RELATIONSHIP WITH HIS MOTHER:

-Moesch found that many serial killers ‘hated women’ and that such sentiments are frequently linked to a dysfunctional mother-child relationship and, in connection with this, Moesch states that mothers of serial killers have been found to be overly controlling and emotionally abusive.
+Moesch found that many serial killers ‘hated women’ and that such sentiments are frequently linked to a dysfunctional mother-child relationship and suggested that mothers of serial killers have been found to be overly controlling and emotionally abusive.
 Indeed.
 Moesch found that, from the sample of serial killers that he analyzed, 68 per cent had been brought up in families in which the mother was the dominant figure.